 - In rare cases, extreme lead poisoning can cause seizures, coma and even death.

-You can read more about protecting taking Simple Steps to Protect Your Family from Lead Hazard online at the U.S. Department of Housing and Urban Development’s (HUD) website.
+You can read more in this PDF titled Simple Steps to Protect Your Family from Lead Hazard online at the U.S. Department of Housing and Urban Development’s (HUD) website.

 Protect your family.